 - Remove cap or plug from G-tube

-- Attach 60 mL catheter tip syringe with plunger to the end of the enteral tube
+- Attach 60-mL ENFit/enteral syringe with plunger to the end of the enteral tube

-- Unclamp the tubing and gently draw back on the plunger to remove any liquid or medication that may be left in the stomach (residuals)
+- Unclamp the tubing and gently draw back on the plunger to remove any liquid or medication that may be left in the stomach (residual)

 - Note the amount withdrawn from tube feeding

-- Clamp the tubing and disconnect the syringe
+- Clamp the tubing and disconnect the ENFit/enteral syringe

 - Hang container on pole at height required to deliver prescribed flow

-- Open safety plug and insert tubing into the G-tube
+- Open safety plug on G-tube and insert tubing into the G-tube

 - Open clamp on tubing and adjust flow to prescribed rate